curl/everything-curl/usingcurl/uploads.md

 ## FTP uploads

-Working with FTP, you get to see the remote file system you will be accessing.
+Working with FTP, you get to see the remote file system you are accessing.
 You tell the server exactly in which directory you want the upload to be placed and which filename to use.
-If you specify the upload URL with a trailing slash, curl will append the locally used filename to the URL and then that will be the filename used when stored remotely:
+If you specify the upload URL with a trailing slash, curl appends the locally used filename to the URL and then that becomes the filename used when stored remotely:

     curl -T uploadthis ftp://example.com/this/directory/